MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ***Contract testing:*** most services have dependencies to other services to fulfill their functionality.
 An interface contract test guarantees that dependent services do not change their contract which would result in service malfunction

-***Smoke testing:*** is non-exhaustive software testing, ascertaining that the most crucial functions of a program work, but not bothering with finer details
+***Smoke testing:*** is non-exhaustive software testing, ascertaining that the most crucial functions of a program work, but not bothering with finer details.
+Smoke test should be idempotent and shouldn't change system state

 All test types will be illustrated in examples.